Astra-Appalachia/astra-appalachia.github.io/_posts/events/2023-01-18-FornaxPrime_Pt2.md

 ---
-layout: single
+layout: wide
 title: |
   Treachery at Fornax Prime, Part 2
 permalink: /Events/2023/FornaxPrime_Part2
 excerpt: |
-  "Embroiled in Treachery, forge your army's own path to victory in this narrative-centric, full-day event filled with fun that only 30K can deliever!"
+  "Embroiled in Treachery, forge your army's own path to victory in this narrative-centric, full-day event filled with fun that only 30K can deliver!"
 author: Joe Glaser
 tag: events
 event_date: 2023-02-25 10:00:00